Academany/fabzero/README.md

-# `Fab Zero` Program (formerly Pre Academy)
+# `fabzero` Program (formerly Pre Academy)

-This repository hosts the official curriculum of `Fab Zero`, a course originally designed to fill knowledge gaps and aimed to prepare students to succeed and improve their experience during [Fab Academy](http://fabacademy.org). `Fab Zero` was **everything you should know before starting Fab Academy**.
-Over the years, it grew into a multidiscilinar program, incorporating also non technical topics, like laboratory management, and social aspects.
+This repository hosts the `fabzero` official program, a course originally designed to fill knowledge gaps and aimed to prepare students to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
+Over the years, it has been growing into a multidiscilinar program, incorporating also non-technical topics, like laboratory management and social aspects.

 ## What's new!
 * Adding more design thinking and design principles